flowswiss/cli/docs/usage.md

   Perform an action on the virtual machine.
 The command will block until the server status updates to the expected value.

-  <server> string           filter for the server to execute the action on. can
+  <server> string           Filter for the server to execute the action on.
+Can
                             be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name, public ip, private ip, etc)

-                            example: 'My First Virtual Machine'
+                            Example: 'My First Virtual Machine'

 ```